nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 <img src="images/ArchitectureDiagram.png" width="450" />

 _Figure 1.
-Architecture Diagram of TutorTracker_
+Architecture Diagram of Tutor Tracker_

 The ***Architecture Diagram*** given above explains the high-level design of the App.
 Given below is a quick overview of each component.